 Vietnamese Red Sticky Rice (Xôi Gấc)

 Xoi Gac is a semi-sweet dish made from steamed glutinous rice that has been tossed in coconut milk and naturally colored orange-red from the gac fruit.
-The color red is symbolic of good fortune in Vietnamese culture, which is why Xoi Gac is mainly served during special occasions such as Lunar New Year, engagements, and weddings.

 This dish is often eaten with a mixture of sugar, salt, and toasted sesame seeds (muoi me).
-Xoi Gac is also a popular streetfood and can be more elaborately dressed with sweetened mung bean paste, toasted peanuts, and freshly grated coconut — all wrapped in an edible wafer paper.
+Xoi Gac is also a popular street food and can be more elaborately dressed with sweetened mung bean paste, toasted peanuts, and freshly grated coconut — all wrapped in an edible wafer paper.

 Xoi Gac features the intense orange-reddish color from the gac fruit.
 This fruit is also known as baby jackfruit, but don’t mistaken it with the jackfruit with the sweet yellow pulp.